Lindon Crow: Los Angeles Rams

 In early 1961, Los Angeles Rams general manager Elroy Hirsch was interested in trading for Crow.
 Within a month, a three-way deal brought Crow to Los Angeles.
 The Rams traded disgruntled quarterback Bill Wade to the Chicago Bears for defensive back Erich Barnes, and then immediately traded Barnes to the Giants for Crow.
 The Rams also received draft picks.

 Crow began his career with the Rams at right cornerback, but was switched to safety by coach Bob Waterfield because of his good pass defense.
 He had six interceptions that season – in which the NFL expanded its schedule to 14 games – the second most in his career for a season.
 He was the Rams starting strong safety in 1962 and 1963, under first time NFL head coach Harland Svare, starting 27 of the 28 games in which he appeared.

 Crow had five interceptions in 1962.
 The Rams were 0–6 going into their October 28 game against the 3–3 San Francisco 49ers, in San Francisco.
 Crow helped the team to a victory when he intercepted a John Brodie pass in the first quarter and returned it 65 yards for a touchdown.
 This was the Rams only win in 1962, going 1–12–1.

 The Rams improved to 5–9 the following season.
 Crow did not have an interception, but did have a fumble recovery and a safety.
 Crow tackled Detroit Lions' running back Larry Ferguson for a safety in the first game of the 1963 season, for the Rams only points in a 23–2 loss.
-Ferguson only carried the ball 12 other times in his seven game NFL career.
+Ferguson only carried the ball 12 other times in his seven-game NFL career.

 The Rams began the 1964 season 2–2–1.
 In 1963 or 1964, Svare had made Crow a player-coach (coaching defensive backs).
 Before the season's sixth game against the San Francisco 49ers, Svare made rookie Aaron Martin a starter at cornerback and moved third-year cornerback Bobby Smith into Crowe's starting safety position to get more speed in the defensive backfield, and to pursue his program of using rookies and young players.
 In Smith's first game replacing Crow, he intercepted a pass and returned it 97 yards for a touchdown, in a 42–14 win over the 49ers on October 18.
 The Rams secondary intercepted a total of seven passes in the game, and broke an NFL record by returning them for 314 yards.

 After the 49ers game, however, the Rams went 2–5–1, finishing the season 5–7–2.
 Crow played in nine games that year, starting only six.
 Svare moved Crowe to linebacker for some of his starts.
 The Rams released Crowe in June 1965, and he did not play again in the NFL.

-Crowe finished his career with 38 interceptions, which he returned for 512 yards and two touchdowns.
+Crow finished his career with 38 interceptions, which he returned for 512 yards and two touchdowns.
 He also recovered 9 fumbles, returning them for 65 yards and a score.
 On special teams, he returned 25 punts for 134 yards.